khrissianjoi/CA208/SoftwareTesting.md

 Debugging is done first to ensure that the component or system is at a level to enable rigorous testing.
 Debugging can be used to understand the root cause of observed failures.
 Debugging is done by programmer or developer.

+<b>Black-Box</b>
+Testing method where the internal structure/design of the item being tested in NOT KNOWN to the tester.
+Test is carried out by testers.
+Programming Knowledge is not required to carry out Black-Box Testing
+- Fucntional Testing
+- Non-Functional Testing
+- Regression Testing

+<b>White-Box</b>
+Testing method where the internal structure/ design of the item being tested is KNOWN to the tester.
+Test in typically carried out by software developers.
+Programming Knowledge is required to carry out White-Box Testing.
+- Path Testing
+- Loop Testing
+- Condition Testing

 ## Dynamic and Static Testing